ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 In many production environments, databases should generally not be reachable from developer workstations, which means this comparison is normally done against a local copy of the database which may have undergone some changes that aren't reflected in the existing migrations.
-In addition, Alembic auto-generation is [fails to detect many kinds of changes](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) and cannot be relied upon to generate production-ready migration scripts without routine manual intervention.
+In addition, Alembic auto-generation [fails to detect many kinds of changes](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) and cannot be relied upon to generate production-ready migration scripts without routine manual intervention.

 Atlas, on the other hand, can automatically plan database schema migrations for SQLAlchemy